 FACIAL INJURY FROM MOTORCYCLE ACCIDENT – ATTORNEY MN

 The DailyMail.Com recently reported this story.
 A Minnesota grandfather underwent facial reconstruction surgery after a horrifying accident.
 He was driving his motorcycle along Route 169 near Mankato – 80 miles south of Minneapolis – when he crashed into a pickup truck that turned into his lane.
-He was immediately airlifted to the Mayo Clinic, where doctors soon discovered that he had devastating injuries to his upper, middle and lower face.
+He was immediately airlifted to the Mayo Clinic, where doctors soon discovered terrible injuries to his face.

 NEW TREATMENT FOR MOTORCYCLE ACCIDENT FACE INJURY